openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 #### resistance_lowers_target:

-Defaults to falss.
+Defaults to false.
 When true, will lower BG target when autosens detects resistance

 #### half_basal_exercise_target